Conference Venues

 1) Lester B. Pearson International Airport (YYZ)

-Toronto Pearson is a destination of all major international airlines, with direct flights from most of the world’s major airports. (https://torontopearson.com).
+Toronto Pearson is a destination of all major international airlines, with direct flights from most major airports. (https://torontopearson.com).

 From the Pearson International Airport, you have several options:

-- There is a taxi stand just outside of each airport terminal.
-Normal taxi fare from the airport to downtown is somewhere between 50 and 60 Canadian dollars, depending on the precise destination (at rates).
-Be careful to insist on the normal fare when offered a minivan.
+• There is a taxi stand just outside each airport terminal.
+Standard taxi fare from the airport to downtown is between 50 and 60 Canadian dollars, depending on the precise destination (at rates).
+Be careful to insist on the standard fare when offered a minivan.
 “Limousines” are more expensive.

 2) Billy Bishop Toronto City Airport, known as City Centre Airport (YTZ)